Rennellese language: Consonants

-The consonants of Rennellese consist of H, K, L, M, N, P, S, T, V, NG, GH, NNG.
-The letters P, T, K are regular stops, B, GH, H, S are the fricatives, M, N, NG are the nasals, L is the only lateral, and finally G as a pre-nasal (Elbert, 1988).
+The consonants of Rennellese consist of H, K, L, M, N, P, S, T, V, NG, GH, G. The letters P, T, K are regular stops, B, GH, H, S are the fricatives, M, N, NG are the nasals, L is the only lateral, and finally G as a pre-nasal (Elbert, 1988).
+All Rennellese and Bellonese words containing /ɣ/ and /l/ are non-Polynesian.

 Vowels

 The 5 vowels in the system are //a, e, i, o, u//.
 Rennellese possess ‘ which is a glottal stop used to lengthen vowel sounds.
 The ‘ can be written before or after the vowel it is lengthening, similar to an English apostrophe.
 Vowel length is also distributed (Elbert 1988).

 Syllable structure

 The typical syllable structure in Rennellese is (C)V. Rennellese favors vowels when making syllables, and not many consonant clusters (Elbert 1988).

 Grammar

 Basic word order

 The traditional word order for Rennellese is VSO, but more commonly among younger generations, SVO word order is used.
-Researchers speculate that this is due to outside influences from missionaries and World War II (Elbert, 1981).
+Researchers speculate that this is due to outside influences from missionaries and World War II.
 The use of either word order is usually dependent on the person speaking, or whom that person may be speaking with.
-Both statements and questions may have different ways of being expressed solely based on who the speaker is (Monberg 2011).
+Both statements and questions may have different ways of being expressed solely based on who the speaker is.

 Rennellese's morphology is polysynthetic, meaning it has a near-infinite number of morphemes that can be put into a word.
 Not only can some words have many morphemes, but the range between the amounts is high as well.